zishanHow/Password-Generator/README.md

 I'm still planning to add many more features in the future, like the ability to select the type of password or to copy to clipboard, etc.

  Added two feature.
-Where user can choose password type, and length of password user can select now.
+Where user can choose password type, and length of password user can select now!!

+ add copy to clip board teature!!